gdad-s-river/create-twitter-thread/README.md

 const tweetChunks = createTwitterThreadMessages(message, '🔽');
 /*
   result = [
   "I'm partial to air conditioning.\nGod created pudding, and then he rested.
 I'm going to tell you something that I've never told anyone before.
 I have a dark side, too.
 Pretend.
 You pretend the feelings are there, for the world, for the people around you.
 Who knows?
-Maybe one day 🔽", "they will be.\n\nI have a dark side, too.
+Maybe one 🔽", "day 👇they will be.\n\nI have a dark side, too.
 You look…perfect.
 God created pudding, and then he rested.
 Tell him time is of the essence.
 You all right, Dexter?\n\nHe taught me a code.
 To survive.\nI am not a killer.
 Like a sloth.
 I can do that.
 I like seafood.
-Only you could make those 🔽", "words cute.\n\nThis man is a knight in shining armor.\nWatching ice melt.
+Only you could make 🔽", "those words cute.\n\nThis man is a knight in shining armor.\nWatching ice melt.
 This is fun.\nI've lived in darkness a long time.
 Over the years my eyes adjusted until the dark became my world and I could see.\nYou look…perfect.\nWatching ice melt.
 This is fun.
 Finding a needle in a 🔽", "haystack isn't hard when every straw is computerized.
 Somehow, I doubt that.
 You have a good heart, Dexter.
 I'm generally confused most of the time.\n\nWatching ice melt.
 This is fun.\nI have a dark side, too.\nHe taught me a code.
 To survive.\nPretend.
 You pretend the feelings are 🔽", "there, for the world, for the people around you.
 Who knows?
 Maybe one day they will be.
 He taught me a code.
 To survive.
 I'm not the monster he wants me to be.
 So I'm neither man nor beast.
 I'm something new entirely.
 With my own set of rules.
 I'm Dexter.
 Boo.\n\nI've lived in 🔽", "darkness a long time.
 Over the years my eyes adjusted until the dark became my world and I could see.
 Cops, another community I'm not part of.
 I'm Dexter, and I'm not sure what I am.
 Cops, another community I'm not part of.\n\nTonight's the night.
 And it's going to happen again 🔽",